xavier/coderetreat-templates/README.md

 I also used [mocha](http://visionmedia.github.io/mocha/) as the test harness.
 You need to install this as a global npm module using the command "npm install -g mocha".
 To run the tests simply issue the command "mocha" from the javascript or coffeescript folders.

 For csharp I used [Xamarin Studio](http://xamarin.com/) version 4.0.9 (build 12).
 The .sln files are supposed to be compatible with Microsoft Visual Studio.
 I can't say that I've tried myself.  :)

-For elixr I used [Elixir](http://elixir-lang.org/) version 0.9.3.
-Run the test by issuing the command "elixir game.exs".
+Elixir: version 0.11.2

+Erlang: R16